Urban wildlife: Outside

 Urban areas range from fully urban – areas having little green space and mostly covered by paving, tarmac, or buildings – to suburban areas with gardens and parks.
 Pigeons are found scavenging on scraps of food left by humans and nesting on buildings, even in the most urban areas, as the tall buildings resemble their natural rocky homes in the mountains.
 Rats can also be found scavenging on food.
 Gulls of various types also breed and scavenge in various U.K. cities.
-A study by the bird biologist Peter Rock, Europe's leading authority on urban gulls, into the rise of herring gulls and lesser black-backed gulls in Bristol has discovered that in 20 years the city's colony has grown from about 100 pairs to more than 1,200.
+A study by bird biologist Peter Rock – Europe's leading authority on urban gulls – on the rise of herring gulls and lesser black-backed gulls in Bristol has discovered that in 20 years the city's colony has grown from about 100 pairs to more than 1,200.
 From a gull's point of view, buildings are simply cliff-sided islands, with no predators and much nearby food.
 The trend is the same in places as far apart as Gloucester and Aberdeen.
 With an endless supply of food, more city chicks survive each year, and become accustomed to urban living.
 They in turn breed even more birds, with less reason to undertake a winter migration.

-Waterfowl such as Ducks, Coots, Geese, Swans, and Moorhens thrive in gardens and parks with access to water.
+Waterfowl such as ducks, coots, geese, swans, and moorhens thrive in gardens and parks with access to water.
 Small populations can form around fountains and other ornamental features, far from natural bodies of water, provided there are adequate amounts of food such as aquatic plants growing in the fountain.

 In the United Kingdom, improvements in water quality in urban areas have coincided with reintroduction and conservation projects for the Eurasian otter, resulting in frequent sightings of these animals in urban and suburban environments.
 Otters have been recorded in settlements of a variety of sizes, ranging from large towns and small cities such as Andover, Inverness and Exeter, to major cities such as London, Manchester, Birmingham and Edinburgh.